GIG-Cymru-NHS-Wales/faq/projects/welsh-clinical-portal/index.md

 # Welsh Clinical Portal

-Note: This is an automatic summary by OpenAI ChatGPT for the prompt "Explain Welsh Clinical Portal (WCP) by NHS Wales"
+Note: This is an automatic summary by OpenAI ChatGPT for the prompt "Explain Welsh Clinical Portal (WCP) by NHS Wales".
+This summary has NOT been verified by a human editor, and is only for experimental ChatGPT purposes.

 ## 🏥 What is the Welsh Clinical Portal (WCP)?